Gilbert Dagron: Education

 In 1956 he graduated from the École Normale Supérieure with a degree in classical literature.
-In 1956-1957 he taught at the Lyceum in Lana.
+In 1956–1957 he taught at the Lyceum in Lana.

 Career

 Since 1960, an employee of the Directorate for Culture and Technology of the French Foreign Ministry.
-In 1962-1964 he worked as a cultural attaché at the French Embassy in Moscow.
+In 1962–1964 he worked as a cultural attaché at the French Embassy in Moscow.

-Since 1969 - Assistant Professor of the History of the Middle Ages at the Sorbonne University.
+Since 1969 – Assistant Professor of the History of the Middle Ages at the Sorbonne University.
 In 1972 he received a doctorate in philology and the humanities.
 Since 1975 professor of history and civilization of the Byzantine world at the College de France.
-Since 1994 - an ordinary member of the French Academy of Inscriptions and Fine Arts.
-1997-2000 - Administrator of the College de France, President of the Assembly of Professors.
+Since 1994 – an ordinary member of the French Academy of Inscriptions and Fine Arts.
+1997–2000 – Administrator of the College de France, President of the Assembly of Professors.
 President of the Academy of Inscriptions and Fine Arts (2003).

-In 1991, the National and Kapodistrian University of Athens awarded the title of Doctor honoris causa.

 Member of the Academy of Athens, Accademia dei Lincei (Rome), American Academy of Arts and Sciences, member of French scientific associations of late antiquity, medieval studies.